GreenFlag31/modal-library/README.md

 # Change log

-Version 0.0.4: Correction of a communication bug between components.
+Version 0.0.4: Fixed of a communication bug between components.
 Every modal has now its own subject to send back data to the calling component.
+Version 0.0.5: Fixed a bug between components that prevented the component from closing when applying different animations with multiple stacked modals.

 # Report a Bug